Skip to content

 Built for multi-agent coordination

 The same MCP surface works for Cursor, Claude, Lovable, and other compatible clients simultaneously.
-Multiple agents working on the same project see the same ticket state, the same mismatch list, and the same API contract — eliminating the context drift that typically causes duplicate work or conflicting implementations.
+Multiple agents working on the same project see the same ticket state, the same roles, and the same published contracts — eliminating the context drift that typically causes duplicate work or conflicting implementations.

 The AppHandoff MCP server supports both Streamable HTTP and SSE transports, so it connects to the full spectrum of MCP-compatible clients without protocol negotiation on your end.